PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 no whole-graph map builders, full operator searches for removal, or direct operator-list insert/delete operations.

+The adjacent Mean layout family has begun its staged migration in `passes/mean_layout.py`.
+The generic Transpose→Mean→inverse-Transpose passthrough rewrite and the Transpose→Mean→Mul(const)→Reshape→Add(const)→Conv NHWC propagation rewrite are mechanically owned there.
+Their implementations are AST-equivalent to checkpoint `c99418a` after excluding docstrings; rank, constant-axis, fan-out, public-boundary, metadata, and conditional leading Transpose behavior are unchanged.
+The lowerer retains compatibility wrappers and the original production call positions until the next, separate indexed runner checkpoint.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and internal tensor metadata agree and no axis-sensitive gather/slice consumer